We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A brief history of cod liver oil

 The second most common form of arthritis is rheumatoid arthritis (RA).
 RA is a chronic autoimmune disease that causes the immune system to attack the joint’s synovial capsule and other soft tissues.
 Both types of arthritis cause inflammation and pain in the joints.

 Talk with your doctor before you take fish oil for arthritis, especially in high doses.
-It’s especially important to speak with your doctor even if you’re already taking non-steroidal anti-inflammatory drugs (NSAIDs) that suppress the immune system, blood thinning, or blood pressure drugs.